-Looking for Fruit Floating in Jams: Why Fruit Pieces Float and What to Do, in Strawberry and Other Jams! in 2018?
+Looking for Fruit Floating in Jams: Why Fruit Pieces Float and What to Do, in Strawberry and Other Jams! in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Floating fruit Homemade jam and jelly is one of the easiest foods you can "can" at home, but even so, fruiting float, especially in strawberry jam, is a common problem;

-Floating fruit is actually fairly normal, and just indicates the difference in density between the liquid phase and the pieces of fruit, which contain entrained air and liquid which may also differ in density.
+Floating fruit is actually fairly normal, and just indicates the difference in density between the liquid phase (the syrup) and the pieces of fruit, which contain tiny entrained air bubbles and liquid which may also differ in density.
 So, before the jars cool and the gel forms, the pieces of fruit float to the top of the jar.
 This happens more commonly in strawberry jam, than other jams.

 If your jam cools and has jelled with the fruit separated, when you open the jars, just stir the pulp and juice back together.
 The jars are stir absolutely safe to store and eat!